vybhav-acharya/democoin/README.md

 Steps for running
 1) Clone the repo: git clone https://github.com/vybhav-acharya/blockchain.git
 2) Navigate to the folder and run: docker-compose up --build(make sure you have docker installed)
-3) run the requests in thunderclient(Import the json file into thunderclient/postman)
+3) run the requests in order mentioned (Import the requests file into postman)

 BlockChain